2022 Hyundai Palisade Trim Levels, Configurations & Comparisons.

 The Hyundai Palisade is athletic and capable as well as practical.
 Since it has three rows of seats and a sizable cargo capacity, it's going to appeal to many customers.
 Making it even better is the fact that it has so much technology integrated into its cabin.

-Even the entry-level trim has a large touchscreen and smartphone compatibility.
-It also has a full set of driver-assist technologies.
-Because of this, the SE is recommended to those who don't want to spend too much money and still want to be able to rely on advanced safety systems and a solid infotainment system.
+A sizable touchscreen and smartphone compatibility are features found on even the base trim.
+Furthermore, it has a complete set of driver-assist technologies.
+Because of this, the SE is suggested to those who want to save money while still being able to rely on cutting-edge safety systems and a reliable infotainment system.